 Asphalt/Bitumen Carriers; Bunker Tankers; Crude Oil Tankers; LNG/LPG Tankers; Product Tankers; Chemical Tankers; Other Tankers; etc.

 Biggest oil tankers in the world (now scrapped)

 Tanker Vessels: An Elucidation

 As specified earlier, different variances of liquefied freight necessitate the use of different kinds of tanker vessels.
-Tanker ships are mainly classified on the basis of type of cargo and size of the vessel.
+Tanker ships are mainly classified on the basis of the type of cargo and size of the vessel.
 Some of the most commonly used tankers are:

 - Crude Oil tanker

 - Gas tanker

 Crude Oil Tankers

 Tanker vessels that are used for oil transportation through marine channels are referred to as oil tanker ships.
 The terminology of ‘oil tankers’ too by itself is a big domain and covers not just crude oil tankers but also those vessels that are used in the transiting of distilled and processed rock oil.